jseguillon/kubevirt-capi-easy/Readme.md

 You can check the generated file `talos-cilium.yaml` to understand what objects will be created.

-Next you can apply cluster:
+Next, you can apply the cluster:
 ```shell
 kubectl apply -f talos-cilium.yaml
 ```

 ## Check cluster

-clusterctl can give you overall status of the cluste:
+clusterctl can provide the overall status of the cluster:
 ```shell
 clusterctl describe cluster capi-quickstart
 ```

-Booting the whole cluster with one control plane and one node shoot take from 3 to 5 minutes depending one your hardware and Internet connexion.
+Booting the whole cluster with one control plane and one node should take from 3 to 5 minutes depending on your hardware and Internet connection.

 You can also check the status of a few CRDs:
   - VirtualMachine (created by Kubevirt) - kubectl get vms, kubectl describe vms